SirSireesh/Khoj-2017/Terrain-generator/Readme.md

 # Terrain Generator

-This program uses the [diamond-square](https://en.wikipedia.org/wiki/Diamond-square_algorithm) algorithm to genrate a 3d mountaious terrain.
+This program uses the [diamond-square](https://en.wikipedia.org/wiki/Diamond-square_algorithm) algorithm to generate a 3d mountainous terrain.
 The terrain is then rendered to the screen with `OpenGL` and `glut`.

 The purpose of the program is to show that a seemingly complex terrain can be quickly generated with a rather simple algorithm.
 It was inspired by a scene in [The Pixar Story](https://www.themoviedb.org/movie/15302-the-pixar-story) which showed a mountain being generated from a triangle.

 There are two parts to this program.
 The first one, which generates the terrain was written in `D` and later translated to `C++` due to difficulty of linking `C` libraries with `D` programs on Windows.